-The Complainant stated that this building was built in the 1970's with the purpose of housing telecommunication equipment.
+- The Complainant stated that this building was built in the 1950's with the purpose of housing telecommunication equipment.
 At the time it was constructed the equipment was much larger and took up considerably more space.
 Some of that space over the years has been retrofitted into office space.
-This building has 13 floors and three mechanical floors on top.
-A small portion of the main floor is exempt.
-The Complainant stated that this building, in spite of its outward appearance, has only seven individual window panes per floor.
-A large number of pictures were provided of the building's interior and exterior [C1, pg 16-42].
+This building has 8 floors, four are used as mechanical.
+The Complainant stated that this building, in spite of its outward appearance, has substandard office finish.
+A large number of pictures were provided of the building's interior and exterior [C1, pg 16-27].
 The Complainant further stated that the location of this property is poor.
-As this property is owner occupied there are no subject leases to support the request.
+As this property is owner occupied there are no subject leases to support the request. - [19] Leases from three Class B- comparables were presented [C1, pg 29]; the Complainant noted that all would be considered superior to the subject property.
+The Complainant included photographs [C1, pg 45-56].
+The analysis of the leases indicated a range of \$13.00 psf to \$22.00 psf and a median of \$18.20 psf and a mean of \$18.65 psf.

-- [13] Leases from three Class B- comparables were presented [C1, pg 44]; the Complainant noted that all would be considered superior to the subject property.
-The Complainant included photographs [C1, pg 61-70].
-The analysis of the leases indicated a range of \$13.00 psf to \$22.00 psf and a median of \$18.20 psf and a mean of \$18.65 psf. - [14] The City's B- rental summary was also provided [C1, pg 45-46] showing all the B- leases for the 2014 roll preparation.
-The range was from \$13.00 psf to \$30.00 psf with a median of \$22.00 psf and a mean of \$22.38 psf. - [15] The subject property's 2013 CARB decision 70232P-2013 was included for the Boards consideration.
+- The City's B- rental summary was also provided [C1, pg 30-31] showing all the B- leases for the 2014 roll preparation.
+The range was from \$13.00 psf to \$30.00 psf with a median of \$22.00 psf and a mean of \$22.38 psf. - A 2013 CARB decision 70232P-2013 was included for the Boards consideration [21]